How

 think up good stories, personal examples, analogies, examples, humor and more

 to help support the points.
-If you remember a source talking about that
+If you remember a web page, a news show, a book

-point--add in the facts, stats, and quotations.
-Have two supports for each
+talking about that point--add in the facts, stats, and quotations.
+Have two

-point if you possibly can.
-Write down the main idea of the supports.
+supports for each point if you possibly can.
+Write down the main idea of

 Write